SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 teaching: 40
 exercises: 30
 questions:
+- "What is the Object Oriented paradigm?"
+- "What is an object?"
 - "What is encapsulation?"
-- "What is a class?"
-- "What is an object?"
+- "How do I encapsulate data in Python?"
 - "When should I use the Object Oriented paradigm?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Use classes to encapsulate data and behaviour"
+- "Describe behaviour shared by multiple classes using inheritance"
+- "Explain the difference between inheritance and composition"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---